Tatvanish/redux-cmp-generator/README.md

 # `redux-cmp-generator`
-### Simple, customizable utility for adding new React components to your project.
+### Simple, customizable utility for adding new react-native redux components to your project.

-This project is a globally-installable CLI for adding new React native components.
+This project is a globally-installable CLI for adding new React native redux components.
 It's dead simple to use, and requires no configuration, although it's easy to customize it to fit your project's coding style.

 <br />